US, EU threaten to sanction Somalia | DW | 15.04.2021

 Somali legislators of the lower house unanimously voted to extend President Mohamed's government for two years

-Somalia has meanwhile accused some of its foreign backers of undermining its sovereignty amid he threat of sanctions.
+Somalia has accused some of its foreign backers of undermining its sovereignty amid the threat of sanctions.

 "While we appreciate the concerns of our friends and international partners for Somalia's stability and security, it is regrettable to witness champions of democratic principles falling short of supporting the aspirations of the Somali people to exercise their democratic rights," the country's Foreign Ministry said.

-"Inflammatory statements laden with threats, which undermine the political independence and sovereign rights of national institutions, will only serve to embolden terrorist organizations and anti-peace elements in Somalia," the ministry's statement warned.
+"Inflammatory statements laden with threats, which undermine the political independence and sovereign rights of national institutions, will only serve to embolden terrorist organizations and anti-peace elements in Somalia," the ministry's statement added.

 Somalia's president, best known by the name Farmajo, and the leaders of the country's five semi-autonomous federal states had reached an agreement in September on indirect parliamentary and presidential elections in late 2020 and early 2021.